surma/surma.dev/content/postits/wasi-threads.md

 From thread 1
 ```

-There is an experimental release of [WASI-SDK v20][wasi-sdk v20] that has support for WASI Threads via the pthreads API.
+There is an experimental release of [WASI-SDK v20][wasi-sdk v20] that has o support for WASI Threads via the pthreads API.
 I hope Rust will follow soon.

+The full WAT code can be found [here][code].

 [WASI Threads]: https://github.com/WebAssembly/wasi-threads
 [wasmtime]: https://github.com/bytecodealliance/wasmtime